Georges Didi-Huberman

 Georges Didi-Huberman FBA (born 13 June 1953) is a French philosopher and art historian.

 Biography

-Georges Didi-Huberman was born on 13 June 1953 in Saint-Étienne.

-He has been a scholar at the French Academy in Rome (Villa Medici) and resident in the Berenson Foundation of Villa I Tatti in Florence.
+Georges Didi-Huberman was born on 13 June 1953 in Saint-Étienne, into a Sephardic family from Tunisia on his father's side and Ashkenazi Polish heritage on his mother's side.
+His sister is the actress Évelyne Didi.
+He was a scholar at the French Academy in Rome (Villa Medici) and resident in the Berenson Foundation of Villa I Tatti in Florence.
 He teaches at the School for Advanced Studies in the Social Sciences, where he has been a lecturer since 1990.

 Honours

 He is the 2015 recipient of the Adorno Prize.

 In July 2017, Didi-Huberman was elected a Corresponding Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.